Ackee-Blockchain/trident/documentation/docs/trident-api-macro/trident/trident.md

 ### `monitor_account_state`

 Monitors the state of an account for fuzzing metrics.
-Only records if the `FUZZING_STATE_MONITOR` environment variable is set.
+Only records if the `FUZZING_REGRESSION` environment variable is set.

 ```rust
 pub fn monitor_account_state(&mut self, account: &Pubkey, account_name: &str)